 Since the relationship between roles and ship-tos/sold-tos exists in SAP, it only makes sense to use an SAP-integrated B2B eCommerce solution to provide this personalization.

-That’s how Corevist Commerce works.
+That’s how the Corevist Platform works.
 Whatever relationships exist between roles and ship-tos/sold-tos in SAP, Corevist maps those same relationships within the eCommerce store.
 For example:

 - A Sales rep can use eCommerce to place orders on behalf of each of his/her assigned customers, toggling between different customer accounts.

 - A CSR (customer service rep) can track down order status for each of his/her assigned customers.

 - A customer can choose between multiple shipping locations when placing an order.

 7. Personalized account management

 Here’s where many conventional B2B eCommerce platforms fall down.
 Without complex, expensive, custom integrations, they can’t deliver personalized account management.

 It’s not enough to show order history and status for B2B eCommerce orders.
 For manufacturers, not all customers will use B2B eCommerce for every order.
 This means the B2B portal should show real-time status and history for orders from all channels, not just eCommerce.
 EDI, phone, fax, and email—basically any order that’s in SAP should appear in the account management area of the portal.